Trade to be focus of Australia, Indonesia talks

 7:55am: Christmas Island's acting administrator Steve Clay has told AM that the island is preparing to treat survivors as they arrive.

 "We are well prepared for whatever contingencies might arise.
 We've got medical staff to combine the local health services as well as OH&S (Occupational Health and Safety) which services immigration.
-So we've got a goodly number of doctors and nurses there.
+So we've got a goodly number of doctors and nurses there.7:46am: Home Affairs Minister Jason Clare responds to a question about the earlier reports that two boats were believed to have been in distress.

 "The other part is that we will deploy medical staff to those boats before people come off so that they get the right people off first.